Business routes of Interstate 90: Moorcroft loop

-Interstate 90 Business is a business loop of Interstate 90 in Moorcroft.
+Interstate 90 Business is a business loop of Interstate 90 in Crook County.
 It runs from diamond interchanges at exit 153 and at exit 154.
 The route also carries the concurrency with US 14 until it reaches Yellowstone Avenue and US 16 until it reaches the Cenex/Coffee Cup Fuel Stop.
 The western edge of the business loop also serves as the eastern terminus of Wyoming Highway 51.